Meghan & Prince Harry Are Reportedly Taking A Thanksgiving Break From Being Royal

 Meghan and Prince Harry are also spending Christmas in the U.K. with the rest of the royal family.
 One can only imagine the kind of presents that baby Archie is sure to receive from the Cambridges, the Yorks, and Queen Elizabeth II herself.
 Not to mention Meghan’s power BFF squad, including Serena Williams, Priyanka Chopra, and Misha Nonoo.

 Wherever baby Archie goes for his first Thanksgiving, he’s sure to be adored.
 No royal engagements are expected; this is reportedly going to be a vacation for the family.
-Hopefully, lots of cute Archie photos will ensue.
+Hopefully lots of cute Archie photos will ensue.

 Advertisement